aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/txt-to-xlam/_index.md

 ---
 title: C# TXT to XLAM - TXT to XLAM Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-TXT to XLAM in C#.
-C# Convert TXT to XLAM saveformat.
-C# TXT to XLAM format.
-Save TXT to XLAM C#.
+Convert TXT to XLAM quickly and easily with Aspose.Cells.
+C# TXT to XLAM.
+C# Save TXT to XLAM.
+Save TXT as XLAM using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., TXT to XLAM in C#., C# TXT to XLAM saveformat., TXT to XLAM C#., C# Convert TXT to XLAM]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert TXT to XLAM in C#., Save TXT to XLAM using C#., C# TXT to XLAM saveformat., TXT to XLAM Converter., C# Save TXT as XLAM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}